 Students meeting the minimum requirements for academics and attendance at the evaluation point are considered to be making satisfactory academic progress until the next schedule evaluation.
-Students will receive a hard-copy of their Satisfactory Academic Progress Determination at the time of each of the evaluations.
+Students will receive a notification of their Satisfactory Academic Progress Determination at the time of each of the evaluations.
 Students deemed not maintaining Satisfactory Academic Progress may have their Title IV Funding interrupted, unless the student is on warning or has prevailed upon appeal resulting in a status of probation.
+A student will be withdrawn after failure to prevail upon appeal or if no appeal is made within 10 days.